Home New Hampshire John Langdon: New Hampshire’s Early Revolutionary

 As a merchant and ship owner, it was not at all difficult to persuade John Langdon that the British needed to be driven from the American colonies.

-Born on June 26, 1741, Langdon, along with many men seeking their fortunes in the 1750s and 60s, chose to go to sea rather than pursue the hard life of farming.
-He had apprenticed himself to a sea captain as a young man and by the 1770s he owned several ships and was amassing one of the largest fortunes in New Hampshire.
+Born on June 26, 1741, in Portsmouth, N.H., Langdon went to sea as a young man.
+Like many men seeking their fortunes in the 1750s and ’60s, he viewed a life of farming as too hard.
+Langdon apprenticed himself to a sea captain.
+By the 1770s he owned several ships and amassed one of the largest fortunes in New Hampshire.

-As the British continued to control shipping and trade, Langdon was an avid supporter of the revolution, seeing it as essential if the colonies were to develop their economies.
-He served in the New Hampshire Legislature, but grew tired of its inability to create any change in the conditions of the colony.
+As the British continued to control shipping and trade, Langdon avidly supported revolution.
+He saw it as essential to the economic development of the colonies.
+He served in the New Hampshire Legislature, but grew tired of its inability to reverse Britain’s suppression of trade.
 Langdon joined the Portsmouth committee of correspondence and supported the revolutionary cause both financially and physically.

-Langdon was a vigorous proponent of war.
+Langdon vigorously supported war.
 He participated in the 1774 raid on Fort William and Mary, drumming up a band of more than a hundred men to rush the fort and overpower the small contingent of British guards.
 Langdon and his men made off with the gunpowder from the fort, and it came in handy in the siege of Boston following the attacks on Lexington and Concord.

 While Langdon’s wealthy brother Woodbury was slower to support independence, John had no reservations.
 He established a shipyard to begin fitting out the first ships of the Navy, and he used his trading connections to import and distribute weapons among the colonies.

-And in one of his greatest contributions, Langdon paid from his own pocket the funds to send General John Stark and his militia to New York to help defeat British General John Burgoyne at Saratoga, an event Langdon was on hand to witness.
+And in one of his greatest contributions, Langdon paid from his own pocket the funds to send General John Stark and his militia to New York to help defeat British General John Burgoyne at Saratoga.
+Langdon witnessed the victory, aturning point in the war.
 He saw funding the war as a necessary investment, famously saying:

-When the war ended, John Langdon went on to serve in the Continental Congress and helped draft the Constitution, which he then persuaded his fellow citizens of New Hampshire to support.
+When the war ended, John Langdon went on to serve in the Continental Congress.
+He helped draft the Constitution, which he then persuaded his fellow citizens of New Hampshire to support.
 He would serve as New Hampshire governor, U.S. senator and as a state legislator.

-One later test of his diplomacy came when he learned that George Washington had dispatched his nephew to New Hampshire to attempt to capture and return to Virginia his escaped slave, Ona Judge Staines.
+One later test of his diplomacy came when George Washington sent his nephew to New Hampshire to capture and return to Virginia his escaped slave, Ona Judge Staines.

-Rather than provoke outright confrontation over the matter, he sent a warning to Ona so she could go into hiding until Washington’s man had left New Hampshire.
+Rather than provoke outright confrontation, he warned Ona so she could hide until Washington’s man had left.

 By 1812, John Langdon had had enough of politics.
-He had declined an offer from Thomas Jefferson, of whom he was a great admirer, to serve as secretary of the Navy, and in 1812 he refused entreaties to serve as vice president.
+He had declined Thomas Jefferson’s offer to serve as secretary of the Navy, though he greatly admired him.
+In 1812 he refused entreaties to serve as vice president.
 He was too old, he declared, and he lived the remaining seven years of his life in Portsmouth.

 5 comments